-Following the aggregation, the intermediate tensor goes through three one-dimensional convolutional layers, sequence embedding network.
+Following the aggregation, the intermediate tensor goes through three one-dimensional convolutional layers (sequence embedding network).
 Supposing the number of output channels in the sequence embedding network's last layer is $C_s$, the intermediate tensor shape is $(B, L_s, C_s)$.
-Next, the output is aggregated by taking the maximums in the second dimension, making a tensor shape of $(B, C_s)$.
-Finally, the intermediate tensor passes through multiple fully-connected layers activated by Rectifier Linear Unit (ReLU) following by a sigmoid activated one with only one output neuron, producing an output shape of $(B, 1)$, which indicates the probability of each input sequence being anomalous.
-As the model hierarchically applies convolution, we called it Hierarchical Convolutional Neural Network (Hierarchical CNN).
+Next, the output is aggregated by selecting the maximums in the second dimension, making a tensor shape of $(B, C_s)$.
+Finally, the intermediate tensor passes through multiple fully-connected layers activated by a Rectifier Linear Unit (ReLU) followed by a Sigmoid-activated one with one output neuron, producing an output shape of $(B, 1)$, which indicates the probabilities of input sequences being anomalous.
+As the model hierarchically applies convolution, we call it Hierarchical Convolutional Neural Network (HCNN).

-Since the proposed model is entirely made of convolutional and fully-connected layers, the computations could be parallelized, making the inference and training drastically more efficient in comparison to RNNs based solutions.
-Furthermore, parallelism allows for higher quantities of training data that can boost performance and generalizability.
+Since the proposed model is entirely made of convolutional and fully connected layers, the computations may be parallelized, making the training and inference drastically more efficient than RNN-based solutions.
+Furthermore, parallelism allows for higher quantities of training data that boost performance and generalizability.